Wine Collecting

-The wine glass in your hand may look the same as it did a decade ago, but what is inside it is changing faster than most people realize.
-Wine regions climate change is no longer a future concern whispered at industry conferences.
+The wine glass in your hand may look identical to the one you poured a decade ago, but what’s inside it is changing faster than most people realize.
+Wine regions…

 Key Takeaways & The 5Ws